Also known as: Primary sclerosing cholangitis and PSC

 - Percutaneous transhepatic cholangiogram (PTC)

-- Antibiotics for infections in the bile ducts
+- Antibiotics to treat infections in the bile ducts

 - Inserting a long, thin tube with a balloon at the end to open up narrowing (endoscopic balloon dilation of strictures)

-- Placement of a drain or tube for major narrowing (strictures) of biliary ducts
+- Placement of a drain or tube for major narrowing (strictures) of bile ducts

 - Liver transplant